garrandall/popular-music-data/tracks/rock-your-baby-george-mccrae.md

 C'mon...

-Aaaaaaah woman, take me in your arms
+Ah woman, take me in your arms
 Rock your baby
 Oo, oo, oo
 Woman, take me in your arms
 Rock your baby

-Ah-aah, yeah
+Ah-ah, yeah
 Take me in your arms and rock me
-Ah-aah, yeah
+Ah-ah, yeah
 Take me in your arms and rock me
-Ah-aaaah
+Ah-ah